quotient-im/libQuotient/CONTRIBUTING.md

 * That said, both C++ and Qt have their arcane/novel features and dark corners, and education of code readers is a great thing.
-Use your experience to figure what might be less well-known to readers and comment such cases: leave references to web pages, Quotient wiki etc.
+Use your experience to figure what might be less well-known to readers and comment such cases: leave references to web pages, Quotient wiki etc. Do not comment `std::` calls just because they are less known - readers are expected to know about cppreference.com and look it up.
 * Make sure to document not so much "what" but more "why" certain code is done the way it is.
 In the worst case, the logic of the code can be reverse-engineered; but you can almost never reverse-engineer the line of